genius158/StateWrapper/README.md

  do the same thing like StateWrapper , but to do that I have to do some operations useless and the extending is not good
 <br/>
-StateWrapper , when you call the method setShowStateView(true) , the state view that you set will come out , do not to modify the data source
+StateWrapper , when you call the method setShowStateView(true) , the state view that you have set will come out , do not to modify the data source
 <br/>